medialab/gazouilloire/doc/multiindex.md

 tweets posted in February 2022).
 To obtain the list of **inactive** indices (and their size), type `gazou status -i inactive`.
 These indices can be safely exported in csv format, and then deleted.

+During the first `{nb_past_months}` months of your collection, there will be no inactive index.
+You will receive an error message if you try to query `gazou status `with the `"-i inactive"` parameter.

 ## Resolve urls
 Before exporting, you may want to resolve redirected urls for the inactive indices only:
 ```bash